 - Stay ahead of the game – Marketing professionals need to be educated on martech software, trends and be able to ideate on ways to use technology to stay ahead of the game with their marketing programs.
 This is a simple hand-raiser as a professional development initiative, and it’s imperative.
 One beautiful thing is that the vendors want you trained and to be evangelists of their wares.
 But everyone needs to invest some time in this.

 - Efficiencies and sharing the stack – Companies need to make it a higher priority to understand shared costs of martech software between different divisions of the company and between external agency vendors for example.
 Teams within a marketing division need to talk and share more insights which will not only help potentially create efficiencies but also could increase the marketing program performance.
 Plenty of CMOs don’t know where they could create efficiencies.
-However some negotiation with the software vendors may be needed, because if data amplifies, costs typically do as well.

 - Respond to industry fluctuations and try to embrace change – When Instagram (as a result of Facebook’s privacy issues) changed its API earlier this year to restrict data previously available to say us marketing folks, at least two marketing software platforms we use became ineffective.
 So, leaders need to make quick sense of new metrics to possibly consider for say the performance of social media marketing, and on the vendor side consider renegotiating relationships with software vendors they’ve committed to, whose platforms no longer deliver.